What is a BORG (Blackout Rage Gallon)? The Latest Social Media Trend for College Students

 Substance Use Disorder in College Students

 Substance use disorder can have detrimental effects on both physical and mental health, impacting academic performance and overall well-being in college students.
 Common causes include academic pressure, peer influence, and underlying mental health issues.
 Seeking help from professional treatment centers is essential for recovery and support.
-It’s okay to ask for help, and resources such as American Addiction Centers offer assistance tailored to college students’, including rehab programs for young adults
+It’s OK to ask for help, and resources such as American Addiction Centers (AAC) offer assistance tailored to college students’, including rehab programs for young adults

 Need more info?